Binding energy of compact stars and their non-radial oscillations: Introduction

-Given that both the binding energy and the frequency of a non radial oscillation are involved in quasi-universal relations and that they may also be measured in the occasion of a core-collapse supernova explosion~\cite{Abdikamalov-2021,Lattimer-2007}, in the present study we aim to investigate if there is a possible empirical relation that connects them in a EOS independent way.
-In order to extend our study, we do not only consider hadronic EOSs, but we also employ hybrid models featuring a first-order phase transition.
-The importance of this study is threefold: Firstly, the existence of an empirical relation between the binding energy and the non radial mode frequencies could allow us to probe the theory of gravity in a single event by utilizing multimessenger detection.
+The importance of this study is threefold: Firstly, the existence of an empirical relation between the binding energy and the non-radial mode frequencies could allow us to probe the theory of gravity in a single event by utilizing multimessenger detection.
 Secondly, possible theoretical deviations from such an empirical relation based on the nature of the EOS could potentially highlight the existence of exotic forms of matter in compact stars.
 Last, any future insight on the binding energy could narrow down the range of possible frequencies for different modes, potentially aiding their detection.

-The present paper is organized as follows: Section 2 constraints the theoretical framework for the evaluation of the compact star binding energy, while Sec.
-3 provides a detailed presentation of the formalism related to the non radial oscillations.
-Sec.
-4 collects the set of different EOSs employed in this study.
-In Sec.
-5 we discuss our findings and their implications.
-Finally, Sec.
-6 contains a summary of our results.
+The present paper is organized as follows: Section~{\ref{Xsec2-2}} contains the theoretical framework for the evaluation of the compact star binding energy, while Section~{\ref{Xsec3-3}} provides a detailed presentation of the formalism related to the non-radial oscillations.
+Section~{\ref{Xsec4-4}} collects the set of different EOSs employed in this study.
+In Section~{\ref{Xsec5-5}} we discuss our findings and their implications.
+Finally, Section~{\ref{Xsec6-6}} contains a summary of our results.